-Student Journal - AusIMM's Life of Mine Conference
+Student Journal - The Southern Queensland Student Chapter at The Life of Mine Conference 2023

-From 2-4 August, I was given the opportunity to attend the Life of Mine conference held by AusIMM and the University of Queensland’s Sustainable Minerals Institute’s CWiMI.
-The three-day conference was filled with many technical presentations from industry and academic speakers with a range of ideas and experiences.
+From 2-4 August I was privileged with the opportunity to attend the Life of Mine conference held by AusIMM and the University of Queensland in Brisbane.